agude/agude.github.io/_books/for_we_are_many.md

 narrative even though I could for each piece.
 In that way, it felt like a (much less complicated) {{ pandora }}.

-Speaking of which, both the {{ bobiverse }} and the {{ commonwealth_saga }}
-make heavy use of memory backups to cheat death, but take different views of what it means: in the Commonwealth universe, a backup is as good as you (even if multiple of them can run around at the same time, as in {{ night }}), whereas Bob does not consider a backup to be himself, but a new being that shares the same memories.
+There is another way in which the {{ bobiverse }} and the {{ commonwealth_saga }} are similar: both make heavy use of memory backups to cheat death.
+However, each takes a different views of what it means.
+In the Commonwealth universe, a backup is as good as the original you (even if multiple of them can run around at the same time, as in {{ night }}).
+Bob, on the other hand, does not consider a backup to be himself, but a new being that shares the same memories.
 Bob's point of view makes sense because backups are how he makes new probes, and those **are clearly** "different people".

 I love the continued fast pace and the higher stakes the Others bring to {{
 this_book }}.
 I can't wait to start {{ bob3 }}.